isomerpages/moe-yishunsec/_parents/Sexuality Education.md

 external providers.</p>
 </li>
 <li>
-<p>Parents who wish to opt their children out of the Sexuality Education
+<p>Parents who wish to opt their children out of the <strong>Sexuality Education lessons</strong> need
-lessons need to complete an opt-out form.
+to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable <em><a href="/files/Parents/Sexuality Education/Annex_A_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a></em>.
 The completed form is to be submitted by 30/01/2025.</p>
 </li>
 <li>
-<p>Parents who wish to opt their children out of the eTeens programme need
+<p>Parents who wish to opt their children out of the <strong>eTeens programme</strong> need
 to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable <em><a href="/files/Parents/Sexuality Education/Annex_B_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a></em>.
 The completed form is to be submitted by 30/01/2025.</p>